UPS Ground vs FedEx Ground

 Where UPS Performs Best

 UPS tends to be strongest in scenarios where its network and pricing model align with your package profile.
-This usually appears in lightweight residential or zone-optimized lanes.
+This usually appears in lightweight residential or zone-optimized lanes, and in B2B lanes where its free daily pickup for account holders removes a real cost.

 - Map shipments by weight and zone to identify recurring UPS wins.